 We measure the presence of antibodies in the community population to understand who has had the coronavirus (COVID-19) in the past, and the impact of vaccinations.
 It takes between two and three weeks after infection or vaccination for the body to make enough antibodies to fight the infection.
-Having antibodies can help to prevent individuals from getting the same infection again.
+Having antibodies can help to prevent individuals from getting the same infection again, or if they do get infected, they are less likely to have severe symptoms.
 Once infected or vaccinated, antibodies remain in the blood at low levels and can decline over time.
 The length of time antibodies remain at detectable levels in the blood is not fully known.